SergioAstudillo/DAW-Project-2021/README.md

 **`yarn start`** or **`npm start`**

 This command runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) once you execute the command to view it in the browser.
-(It usually opens a new tab automatically in your default browser once you use the command).
+(It usually opens a new tab automatically in your default browser when you use the command).

 ### <u>Preview (desktop view):</u>